• Skip to primary navigation

 Before we jump into the skills and tips of an awesome float nurse, let’s look at what a float nurse actually is.
 A float nurse is a nurse who moves from one unit to another.
 This can be done to cover vacations, maternity leave, time off, or illnesses.
 Other facilities establish a float pool, in which nurses are hired specifically to float from unit to unit as needs require.

-While the actual job description will vary from facility to facility, the basic job description is providing patient care and monitoring patient health condition.
-Your normal duties will include charting, communicating with doctors and other staff, and more.
+While the job description will vary from facility to facility, the basic job description is providing patient care and monitoring patient health conditions.
+Your duties will include charting, communicating with doctors and other staff, and more.

 Float Nurse Skills